felix-obe/DotnetMicroserviceFundamentals/README.md

 ## Overview

 This library provides easy-to-use extension methods to configure Redis and MongoDB connections in your .NET microservices.
+It also offers a quick and easy to use way for dependency injection.

 ## Configuration